Wisdom Teeth Removal

-They can be very difficult to keep clean, leading to tooth decay on the wisdom tooth and the teeth around it.
+Wisdom teeth can be very difficult to keep clean, leading to tooth decay on the wisdom tooth and the teeth around it.

-They can lead to periodontal disease (gum disease) that can affect the neighboring teeth.
+Wisdom teeth can lead to periodontal disease (gum disease) that can affect the neighboring teeth.

-They can put pressure on the nearby teeth causing crowding, or teeth that are out of alignment (crooked teeth).
+Wisdom teeth can put pressure on the nearby teeth causing crowding, or teeth that are out of alignment (crooked teeth).

-They can cause pain, swelling, and bad breath.
+Wisdom teeth can cause pain, swelling, and bad breath.

 It is best to have your wisdom teeth evaluated for removal by a board-certified oral surgeon while you are in your teens.
 When you're young, you have better healing capabilities, which leads to quicker recovery time.
 Additionally, having your wisdom teeth removed young enables you to enjoy a healthier smile throughout your adolescence.
 It also helps ensure your neighboring teeth do not become affected by malpositioned wisdom teeth.
 That said, patients of all ages should have their wisdom teeth evaluated.
 Often, patients present to our office for emergency wisdom tooth removal due to pain or swelling.
 Having your wisdom teeth evaluated while you're young can help prevent it from getting to that point!

 What to expect from wisdom teeth removal in Waxhaw, NC

 Your first visit to our beautiful Waxhaw office will be a consultation, where you will meet our oral surgeon and the team, be examined, and have the entire process explained to you, in detail.